Any links on this page that lead to products on Amazon are affiliate links and I earn a commission (at no extra cost to you) if you make a purchase.

 Many people like to start their day with a hot cup of tea.
 If you're a fan of tea, then you probably make it a certain way.
-Some people heat water for their tea using a microwave.
-Others make tea more traditionally by heating water on a stovetop using a tea kettle.
+Some people heat water in a microwave.
+Others use a tea kettle on a stovetop to heat water.

 How Water is Heated in a Kettle

-- When a kettle of water is heated on a stove, the heat comes from the bottom.
+- The heat comes from the bottom when a kettle of water is heated on a stove.

 - The molecules in the warmer liquid move fast and spread far apart.
 They occupy a large volume which results in a decreased density.
 The warmer liquid rises from the bottom and transfers heat energy to the other molecules.